De-Risking Navigation for a National Education Platform

 Early IA tests were conducted but used non-representative participants, which limited confidence in the results.
 As a result, the team faced uncertainty about whether the existing structure would support clear navigation once the site went live.

-To reduce the risk of shipping an unvalidated structure, the team decided to conduct a second round of IA testing with representative user groups.
+To reduce the risk of shipping an unvalidated structure, the team decided to conduct a second round of IA testing with representative user groups, ensuring the right people could actually find what they came for.

 View Website